kuzzleio/kuzzle/doc/2/guides/getting-started/6-add-new-controller/index.md

 ```

 The code above will register a `greeting` controller with a `sayHello` action.
-This action will use the `name` argument from the request and return a string.
+This action uses the `name` argument from the request and returns a string.

 ::: info
 Kuzzle will generate a default HTTP route of the following format if none is provided: